Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By cyanflower.
 - Same as Cube 4, but with the original's unique glow gimmick.

+ship 1:
+- By Sorao.
+- Collab with AlexisDrawz!.

 ship 2:
 - By KevgenGD.